Who was Dr. Shannon Gwin?

 - In 1977, he was awarded a Distinguished Service Award by the Texas district branch of the American Psychiatric Association.

-- In 2000, his son Marshall died after a long battle with liver disease.
+- On October 26, 2000, his son Marshall died after a long battle with liver disease.
 Marshall was 46.